confianceai/kernel-change-point-detection/docs/source/index.rst

 ..
-RobustML documentation master file, created by sphinx-quickstart on Wed Jan 10 08:46:06 2024.
+Kernel change point detection documentation master file, created by sphinx-quickstart on Wed Jan 10 08:46:06 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RobustML's documentation!
+Welcome to Kernel-change-point-detection's documentation!
 ====================================

 .. include:: ../../README.md